by Chris Woodford. Last updated: May 9, 2015.

 Photo: Right: Bomb-disposal robots are almost always remote-controlled.
 This one, Explosive Ordnance Disposal Mobile Unit (EODMU) 8, can pick up suspect devices with its jaw and carry them to safety.
 Photo by Joe Ebalo courtesy of US Navy.

 Photo: Left: NASA's FIDO was one of its first semi-autonomous robot rovers.
 Onboard cameras allow space scientists to control it remotely from Earth.
-Photo courtesy of NASA JPL Planetary Robotics Laboratory and Great Images in NASA.
+Photo courtesy of NASA JPL Planetary Robotics Laboratory and NASA on the Commons.

 Semi-autonomous household robots